privaci/privaci.github.io/_posts/2018-03-14-7th_ci_symposium_logistics.md

 After registering for the symposium, the group discount details will be shared.
 It is possible to book rooms for up to 4 people.
 Please feel free to reach out to [privaci_brussels@vub.be](mailto:privaci_brussels@vub.be) for booking details.
 <br/>
-Below, you’ll find a small selection of recommended hotels, listed roughly in order of proximity to the venue (centre of Brussels).
+Alternative hotels, listed roughly in order of proximity to the venue (centre of Brussels).

 - Hotel Motel One Brussels
 - Hotel du Congres